MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-asa-ch1.md

 > Note: Be patient, it will take a few minutes to import.

-6. Import [MR Base module Asset Pack](https://github.com/Developer-OI/MixedRealityLearning/releases/tag/1.2.1) next.
+6. Import [Unity.HoloLens2.GettingStarted.Tutorials.Asset.2.1.0.0.unitypackage](https://github.com/microsoft/MixedRealityLearning/releases/download/getting-started-v2.1.0.0/Unity.HoloLens2.GettingStarted.Tutorials.Asset.2.1.0.0.unitypackage) next.
 Much like Step 5, go back in to Unity, click Assets, and hover over Import Package.
 Click Custom Package...
 Your computer files will appear again.
 Go to where you stored the Base module Asset Pack. and select it.
 Click Open.

 ![module2chapter1step5bim](images/module2chapter1step5bim.PNG)